-Variable-occurrence items include both variable-occurrence arrays and optional elements.

-The number of occurrences of a variable-occurrence item may be specified in the data.
-This can be combined with delimiters for determining the number of occurrences, in which case the number of occurrences obtained by parsing using delimiters and any stored information must be consistent.
-It is a processing error if they are not.

-To determine the logical contents and number of occurrences for an array, we examine the input stream trying to parse elements one by one with separators between them.
-Parsing for an optional element is similar, except there is only the possibility of one occurrence, so separators don't matter.

-If the element is not found then defaulting occurs as described in 13.17 Properties for Default Value Control

-It is a processing error if a separator is parsed successfully, but parsing does not find the subsequent element successfully, unless dfdl:separatorPolicy is 'postfix'.

-On parsing and unparsing if the number of occurrences of an element is less than xs:minOccurs and the element has a default specified then the element is defaulted up to xs:minOccurs, otherwise it is a processing error.

-Stop Value Delimited Array Number of occurrences

-When an array has a stopValue specified, this means that a distinguished logical value must be found to determine the end of the array.
-As each element is parsed, its value is compared to the stop value, and if it matches, then that ends the array.
-The stop value itself is not considered to be an element of the array and is not added to the infoset.

-This technique can only be used on arrays of simple type elements.
-It is a schema definition error if stop values are used on arrays with complex type elements.
+When parsing, required occurrences that have empty representation may trigger the application of a default value, as described in Section 9.4.2 Defaults When Parsing.

+When unparsing, required occurrences that are missing from the infoset may trigger the application of a default value, as described in Section 9.4.3 Element Defaults When Unparsing.

+The application of default values is not dependent on dfdl:occursCountKind, only on whether the occurrence is required or optional, whether there is a default value specified, and whether the data contains the empty representation (parsing) or is missing (unparsing).
+Section 9.4 Element Defaults contains the details.

 Arrays with DFDL Expressions

-If the value of a DFDL property of an array element is given by a DFDL Expression, then the expression must be re-evaluated for each instance of the element.
+If the value of a DFDL property of an array element (other than dfdl:occursCount) is given by a DFDL Expression, then the expression must be re-evaluated for each occurrence of the element in case the value changes.

+Points of Uncertainty

+Arrays can have points of uncertainty depending on the value of dfdl:occursCountKind.
+See Section 9.3.3 Points of Uncertainty for details.

+Arrays and Sequences

 In some situations arrays of elements and sequence groups of elements seem to be similar; however, there is no notion of the array itself independent of its contained elements.
 Arrays are distinctly different from sequence groups in this way.

-A sequence can have its own initiator, and an element having that sequence as its type can also have its own element initiator, so you could express two different initiators.
+A sequence can have its own initiator, and a complex element having that sequence as its content can also have its own initiator, so you could express two different initiators.

 Unlike a sequence group, an array does not have its own initiator, terminator, or alignment.
 Those properties apply to each element occurrence of the array.
 To give an alignment, initiator, separator or terminator to an entire array you must enclose the element declaration for the array in a sequence group and specify the alignment, separator, initiator and terminator on the sequence group.